drognisep/wms/README.md

 So I made this to play around with different ways of finding out.

 ## Limitations
-This really only works correctly on Windows, because I haven't taking the time to implement the same kind of syscall for other OSs.
+This really only works correctly on Windows, because I haven't taken the time to implement the same kind of syscall for other OSs.
 Tests ***will*** fail on other OSs.

 See [data_windows](data/data_windows.go) for details.